FF14 Asset Reference Document

 FFXIV uses the OpenGL format for Normal map direction (Y+ up if you are using a software with diffuse to normal generation capabilities)

-This is the standard shader used for most things you would mod (gear, minions, mounts, weapons) that are not options tied to the CHaracter creator.
-This shader will probbaly be the one you look at most often.
+This is the standard shader used for most things you would mod (gear, minions, mounts, weapons) that are not options tied to the Character creator.
+This shader will probably be the one you look at most often.
 There are a few other things that this shader can do based on keys, and I will explain them below.

 Number 1 seems to apply a "clear vinyl overlayer" effect